October 11, 1980. It was an AMAZING day!

 I remember telling this grace-child, somewhere between her elementary and middle-school years..

 “This strong-will of yours will serve you well someday….but not today!”

 “And probably not tomorrow – or the next day, either.”

 Those words haunt me still today.
-But in a differnt, more sobering kind of way.
+But in a different, more sobering kind of way.

 During the early 80’s, most parents I associated with either new about or had a copy of Dr. Dobson’s “The Strong-Willed Child” on their book shelf.
-When you have a strongwilled child, you suddenly realize how innadequate and inept you feel as a parent.
-And you deserately look for help anywhere and every where you can.
+When you have a strong-willed child, you suddenly realize how inadequate and inept you feel as a parent.
+And you desperately look for help anywhere and every where you can.

 My thinking on the subject was, and for the most part, still is… this:

-On one hand, strong-willed children will (if left uncorrected) carry with them traits of disrespect, subbornness, and self-centered ugliness of all sorts.
-On the other hand, strong-willed children (if corrected) become amaing people on every level!
+On one hand, strong-willed children will (if left uncorrected) carry with them traits of disrespect, stubbornness, and self-centered ugliness of all sorts.
+On the other hand, strong-willed children (if corrected) become amazing people on every level!